Life Cycle Management in Microsoft Teams:

 Once you don’t need a Team anymore, you can either archive it or delete it.
 Archiving a Team simply moves it out of sight while it’s inactive, retaining all the messages and information within it.
 If you delete a Team, know that it is permanent, although it can be reversed for up to 30 days.
 With this in mind, you should decide:

-In the template settings from Powell Teams, you can set an expiration delay for the created team
+In the template settings from Powell Governance, you can set an expiration delay for the created team

-Access the list of all expired teams in Powell Teams admin reports and make the modifications you need
+Access the list of all expired teams in Powell Governance admin reports and make the modifications you need

 Take Advantage of Automated Teams Lifecycle Management Processes